 Just walking through the streets of Melbourne, there’s a tangible and almost infectious sense of excitement that most visitors experience instantly, drawn into the energy and vibrant culture of this dynamic Australian city.
 But there is still so much more to Victoria than its hip capital, and unfortunately many of the state’s most beautiful and intriguing spots do not make it onto travel itineraries.
-Prepare to be blown away as you discovering towering forests, colourful beaches, local food & wine, scenic hikes, adorable wildlife, sparkling waterfalls, and so much more on these 9 easy day trips from Melbourne (that might easily turn into weekend adventures).
+Prepare to be blown away as you discovering towering forests, colourful beaches, local food & wine, scenic hikes, adorable wildlife, sparkling waterfalls, and so much more on these 9 amazing day trips from Melbourne (that might easily turn into weekend adventures).

 The Redwood Forest